Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: The algorithm

-\begin{remark}[result template] {\em Given a template $\pi$ and $v\in \field^n$, checking if $\pi[v]\in \pi[V]$ is equivalent to checking if $v\in V$: this can be effectively done knowing a basis $B$ of the vector space $V$ (see Section \ref{sec:compasp}).
-In practice, it is sometimes more convenient to represent the whole set $\pi[V]$ returned by \gdc\ compactly in terms of a \emph{new} $m$-parameters result template $\pi'$ such that $\pi'[\reals^m]=\pi[V]$.
+\begin{remark}[result template] {\em Given a template $\pi$ and $\parv\in \field^n$, checking if $\pi[\parv]\in \pi[V]$ is equivalent to checking if $\parv \in V$: this can be effectively done knowing a basis $B$ of the vector space $V$ (see Section \ref{sec:compasp}).
+In practice, it is computationally more convenient to represent the whole set $\pi[V]$ returned by \gdc\ compactly in terms of a \emph{new} $n'$-parameters ($n'\leq n$) result template $\pi'$ such that $\pi'[\reals^{n'}]=\pi[V]$.
 For instance, in the previous example, the result template $\pi'=a_1 (y^2- x^2) + a_2 (x y - x^2) + a_3 (y- x)$ represents $\pi[V_0]$, in the precise sense that $\pi[V_0]=\pi'[\reals^3]$.
-The result template $\pi'$ can in fact be built directly from $\pi$, by propagating the linear constraints on $\aa$ \eqref{eq:condrj} as they are generated. } \end{remark}
+The result template $\pi'$ can in fact be built directly from $\pi$, by propagating the linear constraints on $\aa$ \eqref{eq:condrj} as they are generated.
+This will be explicitly described when discussing the algorithmic presentation in Section \ref{sec:compasp}. }\end{remark}

 Note that, while typically the user will be interested in $\pi[V]$, the ideal $J$ as well may contain useful information, such as higher order, nonlinear conservation laws.
-The corollary below directly stems from the previous result and the following lemma, saying that invariant ideals, on the polynomial side, precisely correspond to algebraic invariants.
+The theorem below is about the meaning of $J$ as an invariant and as a precondition.
+The theorem relies on Theorem \ref{th:corr} and on the following lemma, stating that invariant ideals, on the polynomial side, precisely correspond to algebraic invariants.
+The proofs of both the lemma and the theorem are reported in the Appendix \ref{app:proofs}.

 \begin{lemma} Consider a set $\chi\subseteq \reals^N$.
 Then $\chi$ is an algebraic invariant for the vector field $F$ if and only if there is an invariant ideal $J$ for $F$ such that $\chi=\var(J)$. \end{lemma}